boylesoftware/x2node2/docs/common.defaultlogger.isdebugenabled.md

 `boolean`

-`true` if debug messages are enabled for the category, `false` if the category debug logger is a no-op.
+`true` if debug messages are enabled for the category, `false` if the category logger is a no-op.

 ## Remarks

-If constructing a message for the debug logger returned by the [debug()](./common.logger.debug.md) method is an expensive operation, it sometimes worth checking if the logger is actually a no-op before invoking it.
-This method allows to perform such check.
+If constructing a debug message is an expensive operation, it sometimes worth checking if the debug messages for the given category are enabled before calling the logger function returned by the [Logger](./common.logger.md) service's [debug()](./common.logger.debug.md) method.
+The [isDebugEnabled()](./common.logger.isdebugenabled.md) method allows to perform such check.